 If a family member dies because of negligence, you might be entitled to recover damages.
-Georgia has a two-year statute of limitations for filing a wrongful death suit, so it’s imperative that you contact an experienced attorney as soon as possible.
+Georgia has a two-year statute of limitations for filing a wrongful death suit, so it’s imperative that you contact an experienced personal injury attorney as soon as possible.
 Call (912) 234-2334 to discuss your case with one of the wrongful death attorneys at Hasner Law’s Savannah office.

 What Is Wrongful Death?